scalekit-inc/docs-staging/docs/single-sign-on/quickstart-sso.md

 The endpoint to initiate SSO is crucial for the authentication workflow.
 The SSO integration starts after you redirect the user to Scalekit Authorization URL.

 As part of Authorization URL, you will need to send the following required parameters for successfully initiating SSO.
-You can read more details about the entire list of parameters that are accepted as part of authoriation url <Link href="/best-practices/authorization-url" target="_blank">here</Link>
+You can read more details about the entire list of parameters that are accepted as part of authorization url <Link href="/best-practices/authorization-url" target="_blank">here</Link>

 1. **Redirect URI:** A redirect URI is the endpoint in your application that Scalekit redirects the user to after they have completed the authentication with their Identity Provider.